caronc/apprise-api/README.md

 ### API Notes

 - `{KEY}` must be 1-64 alphanumeric characters in length.
 In addition to this, the underscore (`_`) and dash (`-`) are also accepted.
-- Specify the `Content-Type` of `application/json` to use the JSON support.
+- Specify the `Content-Type` of `application/json` to use the JSON support otherwise the default expected format is `application/x-www-form-urlencoded` (whether it is specified or not).
 - There is no authentication (or SSL encryption) required to use this API; this is by design.
-The intention here to be a lightweight and fast micro-service.
+The intention here is to be a light-weight and fast micro-service.
-- There are no additional dependencies should you choose to use the optional persistent store (mounted as `/config`).
+- There are no additional dependencies (such as database requirements, etc) should you choose to use the optional persistent store (mounted as `/config`).

 ### Environment Variables